DreamyCecil/VDF/README.md

 - The files are written using `fopen()` with `"w"` in order to insert platform-specific line breaks.

 ### Other
-- Case-insensitive `#base` & `#include` macro support that includes files from absolute paths or relative to the specified base directory.
 - Keys and string values of any length.
+- Support for CPP-styled single-line comments (`//`) and C-styled block comments (`/* */`).
 - Context flags for toggling specific features:
-  - Support for escape sequences in strings.
+  - Support for escape sequences in strings (**ON** by default).
-  - Support for multiple values under the same key name.
+  - Support for multiple values under the same key name (**ON** by default).
-  - Value replacement in duplicate keys, if the aforementioned multi-key support is disabled.
+  - Value replacement in duplicate keys, if multi-key support is disabled (**ON** by default).
+- Case-insensitive `#base` & `#include` macro support that includes files from absolute paths or relative to the specified base directory.
+  - The behavior of each inclusion macro is identical to Source SDK 2013.
+  - Context flags for multi-key support and value replacement in duplicate keys are ignored when merging pairs using `#base` due to its unique behavior.

 ### Currently unsupported
 - Conditional statements before the pairs, e.g. `[$WIN32] "key" "value"`.
-- Multiline/block comments.
 - Non-ASCII encodings.

 # How to use